rudranshsharma382/exp4/README.md

 Can store multiple data types

-Frozen Set
+FROZEN SET

 A frozenset is an immutable version of a set.
 Once created, elements cannot be added or removed.
 It is useful when a fixed collection of unique elements is required.

-Algorithms
+ALGORITHM
-Algorithm 1: Creation and Accessing Elements of a Set
+ALGORITHM 1: Creation and Accessing Elements of a Set

 Create a set with multiple elements.